robrobbins/I/README.md

     I.addDependency('vendor/jquery.js', ['jquery'], [], true);
     I.addDependency('site/test.js', ['TEST'], ['jquery'], false, true);

-The first tells i.js that any
+The first tells i.js that any:

     I.require('jquery', true);

 Can be resolved by looking in *(base_path)/vendor/* for *jquery.js*.
 This is what gets written to the *src* attribute of the tag.
+The empty array indicates that this module has no stated dependencies.
+The true tells I to append the async attribute to the script tag.

+The second instructs I to, when encountering an:

+    I.require('TEST', false, true);

+To first load the dependency named 'jquery' (the 3rd arg is an array of dependencies), then loading the module providing 'TEST' which is found at *base_path/site/test.js*.
+This tag should have the *defer* attribute set

 #####Note

 The boolean values in the the deps.js file are there because of the boolean values in your I.require() statements.
 The *depWriter* utility sees them and writes them to deps.js accordingly.
-Don't remove them from your source files however as later passes with *depWriter* would overwrite them.
+Don't remove them from your source files (though you could once deps.js is written)however as later passes with *depWriter* would overwrite them.

 ####Also

 You can require a file multiple times but the first seen definition is what will be used by subsequent requires.

+###NO depwriter.js yet

+I am a few working days away from the *depWriter.js* Node utility being finished so for now just append entries into the deps.js file by hand.
+Remember, the args are:

+    I.addDependency(path-to-file, what-it-provides, what-it-requires, async, defer);